natalieagus/50002/docs/Labs/verilog/lab5.md

 * **N**: `n = sum[31];` (MSB)
 * **V**: overflow logic depending on add/sub definition (typically from sign bits)

-Yep, replication + generate/genvar are the two “non-beginner” syntax features here that are worth explicitly teaching.
-Here are the remarks I’d put in lab notes, focused purely on syntax/semantics.

 #### Replication and concatenation are compile-time wiring

 Example: